rgdawson/Rgd.Stringlist/README.md

     (1) This implementation uses Delphi's Custom Managed Record class operators.
         I use the class operator Initialize() and Finalize() to Create/Free the internal TStringlist.
-Each instance has its own unique internal TStringlist, so no need for reference counting on the internal TStirnglist.
+Each instance has its own unique internal TStringlist, so no need for reference counting on the internal TStringlist.
         Basically, A := B is the same as A.Assign(B) (2) Implicits allow you to pass a StringList to TObject, TPersistent, TStrings, and TStringlist.